Flawless Physio Logo

 Symptoms of Hallux Rigidus

-Structural abnormalities of the foot, such as having a flat foot, can overload the big toe joint leading to arthritic change within the MTP joint.
+Structural abnormalities of the foot, such as having a flat foot, can overload the big toe joint, leading to arthritic change within the MTP joint.
 In contrast, poorly fitted shoes or high heels can similarly affect the joint.

 Direct impact or a fracture to the big toe joint can accelerate the rate of arthritic change within the joint.
 At the same time, other factors, such as rheumatoid arthritis or gout, can make you more susceptible to developing Hallux Rigidus.

-A Physical Therapist is in an excellent position to clinically diagnose Hallux Rigidus as it is easily identifiable through a Physical Examination.
-If the clinician would like further information on the condition’s severity, they may refer you for imaging.
-An x-ray is the normal first port of call as it is cheap and can accurately identify any loss of joint space and osteophytes (bone spurs).
-A clinician may request an MRI for a more detailed image of the foot, including soft tissue structures and information on swelling that an x-ray does not.
+If the clinician wants further information on the condition’s severity, they may refer a patient for imaging.
+An X-ray is the normal first port of call as it is cheap and can accurately identify any loss of joint space and osteophytes (bone spurs).

 Classifications of Hallux Rigidus